gabrielchuv/SE7/Portfolio/UXDesign.md

 To provide a quick action that users can respond to, a share option was included in the results page.
 As an application to bring awareness to the issue, this feature would further spread the word and start conversations around food waste around the user’s social network.

 ### Design Evaluation: Web Analytics
-To start getting a better gauge on engagement and other user preferences, we decided to track users’ engagement with our application via Google Analytics (GA).
+To start getting a better feel on engagement and other user preferences, we decided to track users’ engagement with our application via Google Analytics (GA).
 We shared the link to our application in various online course groups from the University of Bristol and asked people to check it out.

 For tracking acquisition, we used Bitly to quickly and reliably track how many people entered the site.
 GA can be a bit unreliable and we wanted to maximize reliability due to the small number of users we were tracking.
 As you can see below, 39 users entered our application.